Phrygian dominant scale

-In music, the Phrygian dominant scale (or the Phrygian ♮3 scale) is the actual fifth mode of the harmonic minor scale, the fifth being the dominant.
-It is also called the harmonic dominant, altered Phrygian scale, dominant flat 2 flat 6 (in jazz), or Freygish scale (also spelled Fraigish).
+In music, the Phrygian dominant scale also known as Phrygian ♮3 or Double Harmonic Major ♭7 is the fifth mode of the harmonic minor scale, the fifth being the dominant.
+It is also called the harmonic dominant, altered Phrygian scale, dominant flat 2 flat 6 (in jazz), Hijaz, or Freygish scale (also spelled Fraigish).
 It resembles the Phrygian mode but with a major third, rather than a minor third.

 In the Berklee method, it is known as the Mixolydian ♭9 ♭13 chord scale, a Mixolydian scale with a lowered 9th (2nd) and lowered 13th (6th), used in secondary dominant chord scales for V^{7}/III and V^{7}/VI.

 Construction

 Built on C, the scale is as follows.

 When related to the scale degrees of the major scale, it reads: